- July 2, 2018

 - Posted by: Phillip W. Duff

-- Category: Agencies, Buyers, International, Latest Post, Law Firms, Reduce labor cost, Training, Uncategorized
+- Categories: Agencies, Buyers, International, Latest Post, Law Firms, Reduce labor cost, Training, Uncategorized

 It’s been known to strike fear into the hearts of even tough, smart, seasoned collection managers.
 At best, it’s an extremely unsettling business experience requiring too much time, too much money and too much patience; at worst, it’s every manager’s most dreaded task — INTERVIEWING JOB APPLICANTS.
 It may very well be the reason muscle relaxers, sleep aids and tension relievers exist.

 Wages, environments and working conditions all become factors in an applicant’s decision to accept or decline a job, but another integral part of the interview process is to determine if there is mutual compatibility among the candidate, the position and the manager.
 Too often, there isn’t.

 To begin searching for collectors, you’ll need to define your objectives and expectations for role – in other words, know your own criteria.
 For example, determine at the outset whether you need a collector who’s more persuasive or consultative, quick paced or patient.
 Ask yourself if your ideal candidate is self-reliant or more cautious and inclined to ask questions before taking action.
 Being absolutely certain about the kind of person you’re looking for will help you screen out candidates who don’t even come close to matching your needs.